 Given production has ended and there’s some final stock left to sell, prices are still pretty high.
 The model also isn’t out of the five-year warranty period yet so used prices are strong.
 Once 2021 cars start to come out of their warranties, prices should hopefully come down some more.

-£25,000 to £28,000: The majority of cars at this price will be brand new.
+£25,000 to £28,000: The majority of cars at this price will be brand new, or have few miles on them.
 As stock dwindles the upper limit will start to come down.
 A new car presents good value for the additional warranty years but some dealers are offering new cars under the £25k mark so look around to get the best deal.

 If you’re thinking of buying an i20N, be sure to read our Hyundai i20N tuning guide to find out what you can do to unleash its potential.